stevensblueprint/backend_challenge_spring_2024/project/README.md

 				);
 Type \q to quit after inputting the command.

+Optionally, if you want to utilize the event capabilities, you need to create a second table to handle that:
+	CREATE TABLE events (
+				volunteer_id UUID,
+				events VARCHAR(255)
+				);

 Modify line in the Config class in run.py:
 	SQLALCHEMY_DATABASE_URI = "postgresql://postgres:<your password>@<IP address of database>"